What is Democratic Republic of the Congoʼs pathway to limit global warming to 1.5°C?

 2030 NDC

-Democratic Republic of the Congo’s (DRC) 2021 Nationally Determined Contribution (NDC) targets a GHG emissions reduction of 21% below business-as-usual (BAU) levels by 2030 (incl.
-LULUCF) which is equivalent to a more than 50% increase above 2015 levels.17 The target is composed of a 19% conditional and 2% unconditional target.
-The conditional target translates into emissions reduction of 92% above 2015 by 2030, or 275 MtCO₂e/yr (excl.
-LULUCF).18
+The Democratic Republic of the Congo’s (DRC) Nationally Determined Contribution (NDC) from 2021 sets a greenhouse gas (GHG) emissions reduction target of 21% below business-as-usual (BAU) levels by 2030 (incl.
+LULUCF).1 The government has unconditionally committed to reducing emissions by 2%; the remaining 19% reduction is conditional on the country receiving adequate international support.
+The conditional target translates into a 92% increase in emissions compared to 2015 by 2030, or 275 MtCO₂e/yr (excl.
+LULUCF).2

 Sectoral emissions